Royal Berkshire Fire and Rescue Service is urging residents to take care in flood water.

 - Do not move or ignore road closures signs – they are there for your safety, so please do not ignore them.

-For more advice on what to do to prepare for flooding or if you have been flooded, the Environment Agency and Public Health England have produced this guide.
+For more advice on what to do to prepare for flooding or if you have been flooded, the Environment Agency and Public Health England have produced a Flooding: Advice for the Public guide.